opencobra/cobrapy/release-notes/next-release.md

-# Release notes for cobrapy x.y.z
+# Release notes for cobrapy 0.27.0

 ## New features